 Palomar: Log into the appropriate Palomar cover sheet

-(see links at left) and fill in the required information, particularly including the project abstract.
+(see links at left) and fill in the required information.

 provide a concise (see page limits, below) description of the project, explaining

 the scientific goals and methodology, and justifying the observing time and equipment